10 Facts About Sailor's Creek

 Fact #9: After Sailor's Creek both armies knew the end was near.

 Following the series of debacles along Little Sailor's Creek, generals from both sides were aware that the end of the war in Virginia was in sight.
 Gen. Robert E. Lee, watching his army disintegrate at Marshall's Crossroads, remarked to Gen. William Mahone, "My God!
 Has the army dissolved?"
 To further underscore the scope of the disaster, Lee wrote to President Jefferson Davis that "a few more Sailor's Creeks and it will all be over."

 On the Union side, the never bashful Gen. Philip Sheridan wrote of his success to General-in-Chief Ulysses S. Grant.
 "If the thing is pressed," wrote Little Phil, "I think that Lee will surrender."
 Sheridan's report reached President Lincoln who responded by saying, "Let the thing be pressed."
 The next morning, April 7, Grant sent a note to Lee, thus opening the dialogue that led to Lee's surrender on April 9.

-Over the years, the Civil War Trust has preserved 755 acres of battlefield at the Sailor's Creek battlefield.
-Most of this land is near the Hillsman Farm as well as a portion of the historic Lockett Farm.
-A portion of the land we have saved has since become part of the Sailor's Creek Battlefield Historical State Park.
+Over the years, the Civil War Trust has preserved 885 acres of battlefield at the Sailor's Creek battlefield.
+Though most of this land is near the Hillsman Farm, with the help of our members were have protected portions of the historic Lockett Farm, and Marshall's Crossroads.
+Much of the land we have saved has since become part of the Sailor's Creek Battlefield Historical State Park.